 I am a French native and have lived in Los Angeles for the last 10 years.
 I studied communication and marketing and have a background in theater at the National Conservatory of Orleans.
 After moving to the United States, I discovered a new passion for teaching.
 I have experience with adult language lessons to bilingual children’s theater classes.In 2014, I completed my Early Childhood Education units with UCLA.
 My background in Early Education includes 4 years of lead teaching in a French immersion preschool.
 This experience gives me the ability to adjust learning opportunities for my students.
 I have a positive and engaging approach in my teaching style.

 Diane has earned her degree in Child Development with an emphasis on Early Childhood Education.
-She is a certified preschool and elementary teacher in the State of California.
+She is a certified early education, preschool teacher, and director in the State of California.
 In her free time she likes to go on walks with her family, gardening, and hiking.
 Also, her passion includes researching early education.

 I am a dynamic and enthusiastic teacher and a native of France.
 In 2006 I graduated with an Associates Degree in Early Childhood Education.
 Also, I am a professional dancer and was recently certified as a Zumbini instructor.
 My experience includes working in early education and teaching dance to children.
 As a new mum, I am excited to lead the parent and me classes.
 It is a great way of bonding with your little one and there are many benefits of learning a new language at a younger age.